The Global Standard in Certified Lithium Battery Charging & Safety Storage

 If you charge or store lithium-ion batteries on a yacht or commercial vessel, uncertified “fireproof” boxes aren’t enough.

-LiVault delivers DMT (TÜV NORD GROUP) tested containment and Lloyd’s Register-appraised marine systems, integrated toxic-gas filtration, blast/overpressure relief, and active monitoring, purpose-built for MGN 681style requirements.
+LiVault delivers RI.SE & DMT (TÜV NORD GROUP) tested containment and Lloyd’s Register-appraised marine systems, integrated toxic-gas filtration, blast/overpressure relief, and active monitoring, purpose-built for MGN 681style requirements.

 LiVAULT NO TAG small